 These are the words that people actually typed in on Google that triggered your ad.
 In most cases, more than a few of these words don’t apply.

-For example, you’re targeting Boston plumber through broad match.
-When you look at the search report data for that phrase you find you're showing up for phrases like Boston plumber apprentice or getting a job with a Boston plumber.
+For example, you’re targeting Cleveland plumber through broad match.
+When you look at the search report data for that phrase you find you're showing up for phrases like plumber school near me or getting a job with a Cleveland plumber.
 Neither of these phrases would benefit you.

-By adding negative phrases such as job or apprentice you can block your ads for showing up for these phrases.
-This also eliminates you from wasting any money on future clicks for these phrases, but they’ll likely cut down on your impressions.
+By adding negative phrases such as school, job, or names of your competitors you can block your ads for showing up for these phrases.

 One of the best ways to limit your impressions and lower your costs is to monitor your search term reports regularly.